By: Michael D. Jacobsen

 There have been arguments regarding the idea that when more people are vaccinated, the majority of people will not catch a particular disease from an infected person.
 This is the herd immunity theory.

 There have been many media reports claiming that we need to vaccinate kids and protect them as much as we can.
 Yet, while this seems like a great idea, we then wonder why, if your child is protected, how could a non-vaccinated child pose a threat to your child?
-This is where the magic of the idea of herd immunity comes into play.
+This is where the magic of the idea of herd immunity due to vaccinations comes into play.
 Herd immunity, also known as community, is described as “A situation in which a sufficient proportion of a population is immune to an infectious disease (through vaccination and/or prior illness) to make its spread from person to person unlikely.
 Even individuals who are not vaccinated (such as newborns and those with chronic illnesses) are offered some protection, because the disease has little opportunity to spread within the community.”
 By this definition, we could safely assume that areas with high vaccination rates would not develop outbreaks of the diseases they have been vaccinated against.
 Yet, this is not shown to be the case.
 In some ways, the exact opposite is shown to be true…but we are not supposed to question this rather flawed attempt at logic.

 In the last month, there have been reports of measles cases that have reached a decade-high in the year.
 This is interesting, because the EU and the US has vaccination rates currently over 90%.
 If they have this many people that have been vaccinated, there really should not be a threat.
 After all, according to the idea of herd immunity, there should be little opportunity for the disease to spread.
 Yet, this did not happen, and we have the most reported cases in a decade.
 Not only has this been noted in the EU, but also in the United States.
 Which as I mentioned is another area where there is a high percentage of a vaccinated population.
 Yet, the vaccinated majority is threatened by the unvaccinated, which is a very small minority.